Hinz-M/boombot/README.md

 ## Features

 - Play Youtube & Spotify Songs
-- Has SoundCloud Support, but not for Playlists/Albums
+- --Has SoundCloud Support, but not for Playlists/Albums-- -> not anymore, lavalink somehow isnt support it anymore
 - Shuffling
 - Youtube Playlist Support
 - Can Remoteplay for other users in a Server